michaeldmoore/michaeldmoore-multistat-panel/README.md

 * Optional Left & Right value axes display (that is, upper & lower axes when in horizontal display mode)

-* Adjustable label margin size
+* Adjustable label margin size override

-* Overridable Min, Max and Baseline values (See below for discussion on baselines)
+* Min, Max and Baseline values (See below for discussion on baselines)

 * Optional High and Low value alarm limits and indicator lines